dhellmann/pymotw/PyMOTW/cmd/index.rst

     greet [person]
             Greet the named person

-The optional argument to the greet command, "person".
-There is a distinction between the argument to the command and the method.
+The output shows one optional argument to the greet command, *person*.
+Although the argument is optional to the command, there is a distinction between the command and the callback method.
 The method always takes the argument, but sometimes the value is an empty string.
 It is left up to the command processor to determine if an empty argument is valid, or do any further parsing and processing of the command.
 In this example, if a person's name is provided then the greeting is personalized.

 ::